EPI-USE-Labs/git-bundle/README.md

 Another example is a **gitb checkout release** will run **git checkout release** in all repositories:
 ```
 === forum_engine (master)
-Switched to branch 'master'
+Switched to branch 'release'
-Your branch is up-to-date with 'origin/master'.
+Your branch is up-to-date with 'origin/release'.

 === blog_engine (master)
-Switched to branch 'master'
+Switched to branch 'release'
-Your branch is ahead of 'origin/master' by 2 commits.
+Your branch is ahead of 'origin/release' by 2 commits.
   (use "git push" to publish your local commits)

 === your-rails-application (master)
-Switched to branch 'master'
+Switched to branch 'release'
-Your branch is up-to-date with 'origin/master'.
+Your branch is up-to-date with 'origin/release'.
 ```

 **2. Updating Gemfile.lock when pushing changes.**